White Knights of the Ku Klux Klan: Murders of Chaney, Goodman, and Schwerner

 It was months before any indictments were made.
 Rainey and Price were indicted in 1965, but 18 members of the White Knights who were also involved in the crime were not indicted until 1967.
-Six men were convicted, including Sam Bowers and Deputy Price.
+Six men were convicted, including Bowers and Price.
 Seven men were found not guilty, and one man was acquitted of all of the charges.
-Bowers and Wayne Roberts (who shot the gun) each received the longest prison sentences, 10 years.
+Bowers and Alton Wayne Roberts (who shot Chaney, Goodman, and Schwerner) each received the longest prison sentences, 10 years.

-Among those men who were indicted was Edgar Ray Killen, who was only saved from conviction because one of the jurors flatly refused to convict a man who she knew was a preacher.
-However, Killen was eventually convicted of the murders in June 2005, 40 years after the fact; at age 79 he was sentenced to serve "three 20-year terms, one term for each conviction of manslaughter in connection to the deaths of Chaney, Goodman, and Schwerner in 1964."
+Killen was initially spared from conviction because one of the jurors flatly refused to convict a man who she knew was a preacher.
+However, he was eventually convicted of the murders in June 2005, 40 years after the fact.
+At the age of 79, he was sentenced to serve "three 20-year terms, one term for each conviction of manslaughter in connection to the deaths of Chaney, Goodman, and Schwerner in 1964."

-Current status of the White Knights
+Murder of Medgar Evers

+On June 12, 1963, member Byron De La Beckwith murdered Medgar Evers, civil rights leader and the NAACP's first state field secretary shortly after the activist arrived home in Jackson, Mississippi.

+In 1964, he was tried twice on a murder charge in Mississippi.
+The all-white male juries each ended in hung juries, and De La Beckwith went free.
+In 1994, based on new evidence, he was tried again.
+He was convicted of murder and sentenced to life in prison, where he died in 2001 at the age of 80.